Radiologic & MRI Technologist

 High school students interested in pursuing radiologic MRI technologist careers are advised to take as many courses as possible in science and mathematics to prepare for college-level coursework and gain admission into a reputable college or university.

-Courses in the natural sciences, such as biology and chemistry, are recommended as well as anatomy and physiology.
-Part-time jobs, internships, or volunteer work opportunities can provide valuable early career insight and help applicants stand out in the eyes of admissions committees.
+Courses in the natural sciences, such as biology and chemistry, as well as anatomy and physiology, are recommended.
+Part-time jobs, internships, or volunteer work opportunities can provide valuable early career insight and help applicants stand out to admissions committees.

 Step Two: Earn an Associate’s Degree (Two Years)